 The publication also acknowledges that more work needs to be done to fully achieve the Convention's objective.
 This includes improving monitoring and reporting of mercury emissions, strengthening the capacity of developing countries to implement the Convention, and increasing public awareness of the risks of mercury exposure.

-Overall, the Minamata Convention Progress Report 2022 provides a comprehensive overview of the progress made in implementing the Convention in 2022, while also identifying the challenges that need to be addressed to #MakeMercuryHistory.
+To know more about the work of the Convention, read the Progress Report 2020, which provides the previous overview of the progress made in implementing the Convention, while also identifying the challenges that need to be addressed to make mercury history.